dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 ---
 title: 'Tutorial: Generate an ML.NET image classification model from a pre-trained TensorFlow model'
-description: Learn how to transfer the intelligence from an existing TensorFlow model into a new ML.NET image classification model.
+description: Learn how to transfer the knowledge from an existing TensorFlow model into a new ML.NET image classification model.
 The TensorFlow model was trained to classify images into a thousand categories.
 The ML.NET model makes use of transfer learning to classify images into fewer broader categories. ms.date: 09/26/2019 ms.topic: tutorial ms.custom: mvc, title-hack-0612
+author: natke
+ms.author: nakersha
 #Customer intent: As a developer, I want to use a pre-trained TensorFlow model with ML.NET so that I can classify images with a small amount of training data.
 ---
 # Tutorial: Generate an ML.NET image classification model from a pre-trained TensorFlow model

-Learn how to transfer the intelligence from an existing TensorFlow model into a new ML.NET image classification model.
+Learn how to transfer the knowledge from an existing TensorFlow model into a new ML.NET image classification model.

 The TensorFlow model was trained to classify images into a thousand categories.
 The ML.NET model makes use of part of the TensorFlow model in its pipeline to train a model to classify images into 3 categories.